vedph/cadmus-bricks-shell/README.md

 ## History

+### 1.0.16

+- 2023-07-10:
+  - updated Angular.
+  - minor refactorings in main menu.
+  - added optional placeholders `.before-list` and `.after-list` to `cadmus-img-gallery`.
 - 2023-07-06:
   - in pin target lookup component, fix to label validator required when not external.
   - added `defaultPartTypeKey` property to provide a default part type key for target lookup when by type is active.